Home » 10 Types of Blue Parrots (with Pictures)

 West Virginia

-10/ White-capped Pionus
+White-capped Pionus (Pionus Senilis)

 White-Capped Pionus

 The white-capped pionus is instantly recognizable due to its white markings at the tip of its skull.

-Also, it has a deep blue head on top of a green-and-blue body.
+They reach 9-10 inches long and live for around 30 years.
 As the smallest pionus species, this parrot is as quiet as its brethren.

-How Much Do Blue Parrots Cost?
+How Much Blue Parrots Cost

 Blue-and-gold macaws$1,200 to $1,500